oliverjam/learn-advanced-react-reusable-components/README.md

 ## Part 2: moving the label

-Your designer has decided that on certain pages all the label text should appear _below_.
+Your designer has decided that on certain pages all the label text should appear _below_ the input itself.

 ### Task

-Edit the `InputField` component so that it has the option of rendering the label message below the input instead of above it.
+Edit the `InputField` component so that it has _the option_ of rendering the label message below the input instead of above it.

 ![](./screenshots/part-2.png)

 ## Interlude: avoiding the apropcalypse

-Did your solutions to parts 2 & 3 add new props to the `InputField`?
+Did your solutions to parts 1 & 2 add new props to the `InputField`?
 Can you see how this is unsustainable as design and behaviour requirements continually evolve?

 Eventually you'll hit the [apropcalypse](https://twitter.com/gurlcode/status/1002110517094371328?lang=en), where your component takes 25 different configuration props.